basilegithub/Multiple-Polynomial-Quadratic-Sieve/README.txt

 - Some optimizations may be possible here and there, but I have already a big amount of work to get fast code.
 The next step on this topic is switching to C.
 	Python is intrisically limited on the topic of speed, as it is compiled on the fly.
 Just like this project, I have already done part of the C project a while ago.
 I have to rework it to get something on the same level of quality as this Python version.

-- I will work on the General Number Field Sieve.
-Just like this project, I have already done part of the GNFS project a while ago.
-I have to rework it to get something of the same level of quality as this QS algorithm.